 Ole Aakjaer is a Danish artist born in 1962 who has been drawing and painting since he was able to hold a brush in his hands.
 Originally, his dream was to create cartoons, with models like Milo Manara, Enki Bilal, Jean Giraud (aka Moebius), and other big names.
 In the mid-1980s, he succeeded in publishing an album at Carlsen, Denmark's main comic book publisher at the time.
 Since 1992, he runs his own illustration studio.

-The works of Ole are almost systematically realized in watercolor and ink on paper, and often on very large formats.
-He experimented with acrylic painting, but it is confronted with the turbulent colors of watercolor that his talent is best expressed.
-Ink and watercolor require great mastery, because there is no room for error and corrections: everything must succeed at the first application.
-But it is also here that the poetry of watercolor rests, with its luminosity and its strength in colors and contrasts.
-Ole affixes his colors and combines them with apparent ease, and his works appear with a force and delicacy full of passion and power, leaving the spectators in admiration.
+The works of Ole are primarily exected using watercolour and ink on paper, often in very large formats.
+In the past, he has experimented with acrylic painting, but this medium contrasts with the vibrant colours of watercolour that his talent is best expressed.
+Ink and watercolour require great mastery because there is no room for error or corrections: everything must succeed on the first application.
+But it is also here that the poetry of watercolour rests, with its luminosity and its strength in colours and contrasts.
+Ole affixes his hues and combines them with apparent ease, and his works appear with a force and presence full of passion and power, leaving the spectators in admiration.

 The main theme represented by Aakjær is one of the most used in the history of art: the beautiful young woman.
 This one could be inspired by Lara Croft of the films of Tomb Raider: Complex, fearless and photogenic.
 Her body is tattooed with texts and characters, which adds meanings and leads to questioning.
 A map of the world, a root system that spreads over the neck and face, a patterned circle recalling a mandala, thus making the world gravitate around the woman's face.
 Aakjær examines the female face as a gateway to the soul.
 But although she courageously meets the eyes of the spectator with energy and obstinacy, her inner life and secrets remain intact.